MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/channel-messages-with-rsc.md

 The resource-specific consent (RSC) permissions model, originally developed for Teams Graph APIs, is being extended to bot scenarios.

-Using RSC, you can request team owners consent for a bot to receive user messages across standard channels and group chats in a team without being @mentioned.
-The capability is enabled by specifying the `ChannelMessage.Read.Group` or `ChatMessage.Read.Chat` permissions in the manifest of a RSC enabled Teams app.
-The conversation owners can grant consent during the app installation or upgrade process.
-Bots can receive all group chat messages in a team when consented during app installation.
-For more information about enabling RSC for your app, see [resource-specific consent](../../../graph-api/rsc/resource-specific-consent.md).
+With RSC, conversation owners can consent for a bot to receive all user messages in standard channels and chats without being @mentioned.
+This can be enabled by specifying `ChannelMessage.Read.Group` or `ChatMessage.Read.Chat` permission strings in your Teams app manifest.
+Conversation owners can grant consent during the app installation or upgrade process after the app updates have been published.

+> [!IMPORTANT]
+>
+> For more information about enabling RSC for your app and inside of a tenant, see [resource-specific consent](../../../graph-api/rsc/resource-specific-consent.md)

 ## Enable bots to receive all channel or chat messages